murex/EventStormingJournal/_posts/2022-09-01-why-would-you-want-to-run-a-big-picture-event-storming.markdown

 If Big Up-Front Design does not work, could emergent architecture be a better strategy?
 In many ways, it is, but it also comes with its own issues.

-A few years ago, I decided to learn the Ruby programming language, so I started attending Ruby meetups.
+Some time ago, I decided to learn the Ruby programming language, so I started attending Ruby meetups.
 Most [Ruby](https://www.ruby-lang.org/) developers work with Rails, a framework for building web applications.
 As I chatted with [Rails](https://rubyonrails.org/) programmers, I discovered that most were facing the same issue.
 As their code base grew, they all ended up crawling in a monolith of dependency.

 Rails is a beautiful platform.
 In no time, you can set up a perfectly working website that looks great and that is thoroughly tested.
 Rails comes with design guidelines and an extensive test harness.
 Unfortunately, these are so handy that most developers overgrow their applications inside them.
 Nevertheless, it happens smoothly, slowly, and safely, delivering features along the way.
 Yet one day, they realize that new features have become incredibly slow to write!